kevinnnz/Anniversary-GIft/ReadMe.md

-# React Starter
+# Anniversary Gift

-This is my react starter project, it uses Vite, eslint, and prettier depencies.
+This is my little gift selection project for mine and my partners anniversary.
+It's based off a webite I used at work to pick out a gift.